May, Macron strike border security deal at UK summit

 “The further investment we have agreed today will make the UK’s borders even more secure,” May said during a joint press conference with Macron.

-While the two countries cooperate closely in numerous areas, including intelligence and defence, differences over migration have often strained ties.
+While the two countries cooperate closely in numerous areas, including intelligence and defense, differences over migration have often strained ties.

 The money is on top of more than £100 million already paid by Britain, following a request by Macron to contribute more cash.